shuhangli98/EOM-ic-MRUCC/README.md

 The code is based on [Forte](https://github.com/evangelistalab/forte).

 ## Current capabilities
-- Both unitary and non-unitary versions are available.
+- Availability of both unitary and non-unitary versions.
-- Baker–Campbell–Hausdorff expression can be truncated at a certain number of commutators.
+- Baker–Campbell–Hausdorff (BCH) expansion truncation at a specified number of commutators.
-- Supports arbitrary order excitation manifold.
+- Support for arbitrary order excitation manifold.
-- Frozen core approximation.
+- Implementation of frozen core approximation.
 - Single reference EOM-CC (see cas_eom.py) based on an arbitrary starting determinant.

 ## To-dos